Arancini are essentially leftover risotto shaped into balls and fried. Leftover rice never tasted so good. Here’s how to make them.

-Arancini, or telefono if you will, are the stuff of memories for many an Italian child who spent any time whatsoever in the kitchen with his or her nonna.
-Each child will have a different recollection of what proper arancini ought to be, however, given that regional and personal preferences vary dramatically.
-Don’t be shy about varying the mix-ins according to what you happen to have on hand as leftovers.
-Well, within reason.
+Arancini are the stuff of memories for any child who’s spent any time whatsoever in the kitchen with his or her nonna.
+Natch, each child will have a different recollection of what proper arancini ought to be since regional and familial and personal preferences about how to make arancini vary quite dramatically.
+Don’t be shy about varying the mix-ins for this recipe according to what you happen to have on hand.
+And by all means feel free to use cold leftover risotto in place of the freshly cooked rice.
+That sort of frugal thinking is exactly the sort of mindset that created arancini in the first place.
+This recipe has been updated.
+Originally published September 19, 2013. –Renee Schettler Rossi

 - Quick Glance